danimaniarqsoft/notes/pages/Comandos linux.md

 	- `sudo nmap -sn 123.23.4.0/24`
 - how to delete files in a secured way #shred #delete-files
 	- `shred -vzu -n5 [[FILE-NAME]]`
-- how to see trace route #tracerouce #tracepath
+- how to see trace route #tracerouce #tracepath #mtr
+- how to test the network speed